ZacharyBournand/crave-finder/README.md

 Local Resto

 # Project description
+It would be a web application to search for local restaurant.

-The user search through them by looking up individual items on the menu.
-In addition to rating a restaurant on its cleanliness, customer service, wait times, etc. they could also rate menu items individually.
-Maybe we can store these ratings on a profile, so that if you find your tastes are particularly similar to someone else’s you can try foods/places they’ve rated highly.
+The user can search for local restaurants and look up individual items on their menus.
+The user can also rate a restaurant on its cleanliness, customer service, wait times, etc. & rate individual menu items as well.
+A user's ratings can be stored on their profile, so that if another person finds their tastes to be particularly similar to that of the user, that person can try foods/places this user has rated highly.

 # Members
 Front-end